 Material on this page reflects the most recent college catalog.
 The college reserves the right to make changes in catalog information when necessary and to correct errors.
-Students applying for the Sonography class beginning Summer 2017 or later use the curriculum below.

 |ZOO 2010*^||Anatomy and Physiology I||4|

 |CO/M 2015*||Foundations of Communication||3|

 |IMAG 2205*||Introduction to Diagnostic Medical Sonography||3|

 |GenEd: CS||COLS 1000^||Introduction to College Success: First-year Seminar||3|

 |IMAG 2210*||Ultrasound Physics I||2|